ashir98/ashir98/README.md

 - 👀 I’m interested in Flutter and dart
 - 🌱 I’m currently learning Flutter and Python
 - 💞️ I’m looking to collaborate on Flutter projects
-- 📫 You can contact me through me email, syedashir07@gmail.com
+- 📫 You can contact me through my email, syedashir07@gmail.com

 <!---
 ashir98/ashir98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.